latenitefilms/BRAWToolbox/README.md

 ## Incomplete Features

-The below features are not yet available in the latest beta, and will be added soon:
+The below features are not yet available in the latest beta, and will be added prior to release on the Mac App Store:

 - The **Relink Unliked BRAW Clips within an EVENT** Toolbox feature is not yet enabled
 - The **Convert BRAW clips to MOV's within an EVENT** Toolbox feature is not yet enabled